Anna Coote

-Anna Coote is an English writer, editor, policy analyst and policy advocate who is Principal Fellow at the New Economics Foundation.
+Anna Coote (born 1947) is an English writer, editor, policy analyst and policy advocate who is Principal Fellow at the New Economics Foundation.
 She has been a lifelong political activist in support of civil rights, women's rights, social justice and sustainable development.

 Early life: student editor and activist

 Anna Mary Coote was born on 1 April 1947 to John Coote and Silvia Syson.
-Her father, then a captain in the Royal Navy, was frequently reposted, both around the UK and for two years in Washington D.C., so Anna and her sisters were educated at several different schools.
+Her father, then a captain in the [Royal Navy, was frequently reposted, both around the UK and for two years in Washington, D.C., so Anna and her sisters were educated at several different schools.

-From 1965 she read Modern History and Politics at Edinburgh University where she edited the student newspaper, The Student.
+From 1965, she read Modern History and Politics at the University of Edinburgh, where she edited the student newspaper, The Student.
 Coote played an important role in bringing about student reforms and the resignation of Malcolm Muggeridge, the Rector of the university, in 1968.
-The Students' Representative Council had passed a motion calling on the Student Health Service to provide the contraceptive Pill to female students on request and to provide free information on contraception.
+The Students' Representative Council (SRC) had passed a motion calling on the Student Health Service to provide the contraceptive pill to female students on request and to provide free information on contraception.
 The next issue of The Student called on Muggeridge to support the SRC's demand.
 Muggeridge attacked the motion for promoting promiscuity and announced his resignation from the pulpit of St Giles' Cathedral in January 1968.

 Working and political life

 1968–79: journalist and author

 Coote left Edinburgh early with an Ordinary degree to work as a journalist at The Observer newspaper from 1968 to 1971.
-In 1971 she became staff writer on Ink, an alternative weekly newspaper founded by Richard Neville.
-At Ink,she covered the six-week-long Oz trial, in which Neville and his co-editors of the British underground magazine Oz were prosecuted on three charges, including obscenity.
-She then became a freelance journalist, contributing to the Evening Standard, the Guardian, the Sunday Times and other newspapes and magazines.
+In 1971, she became staff writer on Ink, an alternative weekly newspaper founded by Richard Neville.
+At Ink, she covered the six-week-long Oz trial, in which Neville and his co-editors of the British underground magazine Oz were prosecuted on three charges, including obscenity.
+She then became a freelance journalist, contributing to the Evening Standard, The Guardian, The Sunday Times and other newspapers and magazines.